 - Continue on the path, which will shortly lead you to the summit of La Porte mountain, with a cemented marker pinpointing the summit.
 The summit is overgrown, spoiling views all around.

 - Moving along the path southwards, there are several areas where the vegetation has been cleared for views over the peninsula of Le Morne.
 Beware of short steel rods placed vertically in the ground near the viewpoints.

 - You will eventually reach the summit of Piton du Fouge, but again, the summit is overgrown, spoiling all opportunity for views.

-- You may decide to continue southwards along the path, and report your findings, else, return the same way you came.
+- You may decide to continue southwards along the path (which would be unwise!), and report your findings, else, return the same way you came.

 3.4 km, 22:00:20